euphoriatek/Pro2Store/README.md

 ## Installation

-- Pull the repo onto your local machine. this will create a folder called "Pro2Store".
+- Pull the repo onto your local machine.
+This will create a folder called "Pro2Store".
 - Download Joomla 4: https://downloads.joomla.org/ and unzip.
 - Copy the Joomla core files to the Pro2Store folder NOTE: Don't overwrite the files… click "Merge" if promtped
 - Install Joomla as usual